ese5160/final-project-a07g-a14g-t03-hotpot/A07G_README.md

 **3. Where are the character arrays where the RX and TX characters are being stored at the end?
 Please mention their name and size.**

-RX characters are stored in the "rxCharacterBuffer", and the size is RX_BUFFER_SIZE (which is defined as 512 bytes).
-TX characters are stored in the "txCharacterBuffer", and the size is TX_BUFFER_SIZE (which is defined as 512 bytes).
+RX characters are stored in the "rxCharacterBuffer[ ]", and the size is RX_BUFFER_SIZE (which is defined as 512 bytes).
+TX characters are stored in the "txCharacterBuffer[ ]", and the size is TX_BUFFER_SIZE (which is defined as 512 bytes).

 **4. Where are the interrupts for UART character received and UART character sent defined?**

 They are defined in usart_interrupt.c.
-The receive interrupt is triggered inside the function: void _usart_interrupt_handler(uint8_t instance);
+The receive and send interrupt is triggered inside the function: void _usart_interrupt_handler(uint8_t instance);
-The send interrupt is triggered inside the function: void _usart_interrupt_handler(uint8_t instance).

 **5. What are the callback functions that are called when: A character is received?
 (RX), A character has been sent?
 (TX)**